 In the state of Nevada, driving under the influence is a criminal charge that is taken very seriously by prosecutors.
 A person found behind the wheel of a vehicle with a blood alcohol content (BAC) level at or above .08% will be arrested immediately and taken into custody.

-The arrest may have stemmed from a chemical blood test, breath test, or even a field sobriety test administered by a police officer.
+The arrest may have stemmed from a chemical blood test, breath test, or even field sobriety test administered by a police officer.
 No matter what the driving force in the arrest may have been, it is important to involve a competent Las Vegas criminal defense attorney to protect your rights and defend your case.

 You might lose your license if arrested for a DUI while visiting Las Vegas.
 The Nevada Department of Motor Vehicles (DMV) provides information about the penalties for driving under the influence.
 The penalties are: